 Microsoft Excel makes it really easy to combine data from different cells into a single cell.
-You will find below the steps to combine Text from Different Cells in Excel.
+You can find below the steps to combine Text from Different Cells in Excel.

 Combine Text From Different Cells in Excel